Cathay Pacific: Destinations

 Cathay Pacific serves 83 destinations (including cargo), but not including codeshare in 46 countries and territories on five continents, with a well-developed Asian network.
 The airline serves many gateway cities in North America and Europe, with easy connections with its Oneworld and codeshare partners, American Airlines and British Airways via Los Angeles and London, respectively.
 Also, the airline serves ten French cities via a codeshare partnership with French national rail operator, SNCF, from Paris.

 On 5 December 2024, it was reported that Cathay Pacific will launch two direct flights to Munich, Germany and Brussels, Belgium in the summer of 2025.
 Subsequently, Cathay Pacific will be introducing a new route between Hong Kong and Dallas/Fort Worth, to commence in April 2025.
 The route will mark the airline's longest route (7,058 nautical miles) and will be operated four times weekly on its Airbus A350-1000.

+Joint Venture

+Cathay Pacific has joint venture agreements with the following airlines: